Updated on 2025-07-30 GMT+08:00

 2. Click the Issues tab to view the issue list.

-Click Help in the question box to view fixing suggestions.
-You can find the corresponding file and code location in the code repository as required and optimize the code based on the fix suggestions.
+Click Help in the question box to view fix suggestions.
+You can find the corresponding file and code location in the code repository, and optimize the code based on the fix suggestions.